voxpupuli/modulesync/README.md

 $ ./hook deactivate
 ```

 Modulesync will clone any repositories it plans to manage or override local changes if the repositories are already cloned.
 Default configuration comes from config\_defaults.yml.
 Modules to be managed should have a file .sync.yml in the module root to manage any options that are different from the defaults, such as gems specific to the module.
 A file can be marked as "unmanaged" in .sync.yml if necessary.
+A file can also be marked as "deleted" to ensure it is absent from the repository.
 Modules to manage are listed in managed\_modules.yml.

 TODO: Push modules after committing.